kubedb/docs/docs/guides/mysql/clustering/remote-replica/index.md

 mysql-singapore   kubedb.com/mysql   8.0.31    4m17s
 ```

-### create remote replica auth
+### Create remote replica auth
-we will need to use the same auth secrets for remote replicas as well since operations like clone also replicated the auth-secrets from source server
+We will need to use the same auth secrets for remote replicas as well since operations like clone also replicated the auth-secrets from source server
 ```yaml
 apiVersion: v1
 data: